aashishkolluri/lpgnet-prototype/README.md

 Determines how we sample edges for attack.

 ### `--attack_mode` (Default: efficient)
-Choose baseline running LPA and efficient for LinkTeller.
+Choose baseline for running LPA and efficient for LinkTeller.

 ## Quick Start: Training and Attacking single models